Jan. 16 in Music History: Happy 65th birthday, Sade

 2016 - Alanis Morissette debuted her advice column for The Guardian, answering questions from a woman on the brink of an emotional affair.

 2016 - Bruce Springsteen began The River Tour with a show in Pittsburgh.
-His 1980 album The River is the centerpiece of the tour, played start to finish at many stops.
+His 1980 album The River was the centerpiece of the tour, played start to finish at many stops.
 The tour is the year's most successful, grossing over $268 million.

 2019 - At the Forum in Los Angeles, the surviving members of Soundgarden played their first show together since Chris Cornell's passing as part of the star-studded I Am the Highway: A Tribute to Chris Cornell concert.